 Celebrate Virginia’s rich railroad history at a day-long event featuring train memorabilia, specialty vendors, and live performances, then board a train excursion for a fun-filled ride to Clifton and back.
-Learn more fun things to do in charming Clifton Virginia.
+Plan your visit with our guide Historic Manassas Day Trip or Overnight, and discover more fun things to do in charming Clifton Virginia.

 Cardboard Boat Regatta, Lake Accotink

 Whether you’re racing or just watching, it’s always fun to see which boats will sink and which will float to the finish at the popular Cardboard Boat Regatta.
 Teams compete for bragging rights in multiple age groups and categories.
-Allow time for a hike around Lake Accotink.
+Allow extra time to enjoy a hike around Lake Accotink.

 Taste of Del Ray Food Festival, Alexandria